W427697/Discord-/docs/migration-guide/from-older-version.md

 ### `storiesOf` to dynamically created stories

-If you are using `storiesOf` for its ability to dynamically create stories, you can build your own "storiesOf" implementation by leveraging the new [(experimental) indexer API](../api/main-config-indexers).
+If you are using `storiesOf` for its ability to create stories dynamically, you can build your own "storiesOf" implementation by leveraging the new [(experimental) indexer API](../api/main-config-indexers).
 A proof of concept of such an implementation can be seen in [this StackBlitz demo](https://stackblitz.com/edit/github-h2rgfk?file=README.md).
 See the demo's README.md for a deeper explanation of the implementation.

 ### `*.stories.mdx` to MDX+CSF